Vinyl Liner Pool Cost Breakdown

 Vinyl liner pools come in various thicknesses, ranging from 20 to 30 mils.
 For obvious reasons, thinner liners are cheaper.
 Their installation is quick, and they’re easy to work with.
 On the other hand, thicker lines are more expensive and much more finicky to install.

 I recommend going with the thickest option you can afford despite the additional costs and extra time of installing thicker liners.
 Thicker liners provide more robust protection against tears or punctures.
-You never know when some debris might fall in your fall and create a hole.
+You never know when some debris might fall in your pool and create a hole.
 The more you safeguard your pool against mishaps, the less you’ll have to pay down the road.

 You should also consider the differences between embossed and non-embossed liners when picking the thickness of the liner.
 Embossed liners have peaks and valleys and are measured at the highest peak of the liner.
 This means that not all parts of the embossed liner will measure the same thickness.
 On the other hand, non-embossed liners are equally thick all the way through and, thus, more durable.